Baw Baw Culture and Connection Precinct

 Location

-Perfectly positioned on the northern fringe of Warragul’s town centre, the new facility will integrate seamlessly with the existing West Gippsland Arts Centre - Baw Baw’s key arts, entertainment and culture venue - which recently underwent a successful $14 million redevelopment and includes a 760-seat theatre, meeting rooms and function spaces.
+Perfectly positioned on the northern fringe of Warragul’s town centre, the new Library and Learning Centre will integrate seamlessly with the existing West Gippsland Arts Centre - Baw Baw’s key arts, entertainment and culture venue - which recently underwent a successful $14 million redevelopment and includes a 760-seat theatre, meeting rooms and function spaces.

 The two buildings will be connected by an accessible pedestrian plaza that feeds into Warragul’s town centre to the south and Civic Park to the north - a 12 acre established parkland with existing walking tracks and an accessible all-ages playground.